diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 val ipCountsDStream = ipDStream.reduceByKey((x, y) => x + y)
 ```

-Stateless transformations can also combine data from multiple DStreams, again within each time step.
+`Stateless transformations can also combine data from multiple DStreams, again within each time step`.

 For example, key/value DStreams have the same join-related transformations as RDDs — namely, cogroup(), join(), leftOuterJoin(), and so on (see “Joins”).
 We can use these operations on DStreams to perform the underlying RDD operations separately on each batch.
 Let us consider a join between two DStreams.
 In Examples 10-12 and 10-13, we have data keyed by IP address, and we join the request count against the bytes transferred.